cgq-qgc/HydroSensorReader/README.md

 This project aim to provide a simple way to read a scientific file provided by any kind of probe, sensor, or anything used specificly in hydrogeology.

+## Installation

+You can directly install this package with the command:
+` pip install HydroSensorReader`

 Dependency
 ----------
 - [openpyxl](https://openpyxl.readthedocs.io/en/default/)